jhonnyfmartinez/manipulating-ionic-modals/readme.md

 ## Bottom drawer

-The purpose of the bottom drawer is allow users to close it swiping it down.
-Android doesn't has this feature natively so we force the mode to be iOS.
-We also add the **swipeToClose** property to **true.** With the bottom-drawer class we set the items inside the ion-modal component to be positioned at the bottom of the page and override the previous assigned width to 100%, in order to always fit the screen width, even on tablet screen size.
+The purpose of the bottom drawer is to allow users to close it by swiping it down.
+Android doesn't have this feature natively so we force the mode to be iOS.
+We also add the **swipeToClose** property to **true.** With the bottom-drawer class, we set the items inside the ion-modal component to be positioned at the bottom of the page and override the previously assigned width to 100%, in order to always fit the screen width, even on tablet screen size.

 ![public/bottom-modal-drawer-scss.png](public/bottom-modal-drawer-scss.png)